Written By: Dr. Adam McLeod, ND, BSc

 Many people have the assumption that if a drug is only stimulating your immune system then it should not have side effects.
 This is not true, these immunotherapies can have significant side effects.
 Your immune system has inhibitory pathways for a reason.
 These pathways prevent your immune system from indiscriminately attacking healthy cells in the body.
 When you remove this inhibition they are much more likely to attack the wrong cells and this can cause substantial damage in some patients.
 There are often gastrointestinal toxicities and use of these drugs significantly increases the incidence of autoimmune diseases2.
 Although these drugs show great promise, we are still in the early phases of understanding how to use them more effectively to treat cancer.

 More patients need to recognize that there are also natural options that can be used to support your immune system while on conventional cancer therapies.
 These natural approaches are safe when used properly but you need professional guidance from a licensed Naturopathic Doctor to know what is appropriate for you.
-Integrative oncology excels at supporting the immune system during chemotherapy and radiation.
+Integrative cancer care excels at supporting the immune system during chemotherapy and radiation.
 These supports should be used during chemotherapy and radiation, not just after the therapy is complete.

 There are many effective natural immune supports that are well supported in the scientific literature.
 One of these supports is a herb known as Astragalus membranaceus.
 Astragalus is an herb that is commonly given to help fight respiratory infections.
 It is well established in the scientific literature as an immune-boosting supplement that has applications with cancer3,4.
 The mechanism of this immune-boosting effect is poorly defined but the results are undeniable5.
 I have personally witnessed patients who have had an increase in their neutrophil and white blood cell count during chemotherapy.
 Their medical oncologists were shocked to see the numbers improve during such an intense chemotherapy regimen.
 Because of its safety and effectiveness, astragalus is regularly used with chemotherapy.
 It is usually a great way to support the immune system during chemotherapy, but as with any natural supplement, there are exceptions to its use.

 You must have professional guidance when developing a cancer treatment plan.
 A Naturopathic Doctor can help you to develop a safe and effective treatment plan.
 Dr. Adam McLeod is a Naturopathic Doctor (ND), BSc.
 (Hon) Molecular biology, Motivational Speaker and International Best Selling Author.
-He currently practices at his clinic in Vancouver, British Columbia where he focuses on integrative oncology. http://www.yaletownnaturopathic.com
+He currently practices at his clinic in Vancouver, British Columbia where he focuses on integrative cancer treatments. http://www.yaletownnaturopathic.com

 1) Sharma, Padmanee, and James P. Allison.
 “The future of immune checkpoint therapy.”
 Science 348.6230 (2015): 56-61.